ornl-training/julia-intro/episodes/01_03_Julia_type_system.md

 ## Restart the REPL

-In Julia it is not very easy to redefine `struct`s.
+In Julia it is not very easy to redefine a `struct`.
 It is necessary to restart the REPL to define the new definition of `Trebuchet`, or take a different name instead.

 ::::::